dxFeed/dxfeed-graal-net-api/README.md

   is a snapshot of the trading session, including session highs, lows, etc.

 - [x] [TimeAndSale](https://docs.dxfeed.com/dxfeed/api/com/dxfeed/event/market/TimeAndSale.html)
-  represents a trade or other market event with price, like market open/close price, etc.
+  represents a trade or other market event with price, such as the open/close price of a market, etc.

 - [x] [Greeks](https://docs.dxfeed.com/dxfeed/api/com/dxfeed/event/option/Greeks.html)
   is a snapshot of the option price, Black-Scholes volatility, and greeks